 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is a self-signed certificate and how does it work?
+What is a self-signed certificate?

 Open an interactive chat with Bash